felliix/laravel-metronic-boilerplate/readme.md

-# How to compile Metronic assets into `public` folder
+# How to compile Metronic assets into Laravel `public` folder

 1. `npm install --global gulp`
 2. Go to `resources/tools` and `npm install`